ggx-research/ggx-research.github.io/_posts/2023-05-10-publication-iadb.md

 </center><br />

 We also show in our paper examples of conditional image generation.
-Below are two distinct visual examples that illustrate this concept:
+Below are two examples of conditional models:

 <div style="display: flex; justify-content: space-around;">
 <div>